 Skin and nail changes

-Radiotherapy, chemotherapy, targeted therapies and immunotherapies can cause skin or nail problems.
-Most skin changes get better soon after you stop treatment.
+Radiotherapy, chemotherapy, hormone therapies, targeted therapies and immunotherapies can cause skin or nail problems.
+Most skin changes get better after you stop treatment.

 What kind of changes can happen?

-- Skin may become dry, flaky and itchy, or peel
+- Skin may become dry, itchy, flaky or peel

-- Skin may become more sensitive to sunlight, so it’s more lightly to burn (photosensitivity)
+- Skin may become more sensitive to sunlight, so your skin is more likely to burn (photosensitivity)

 - Nails may become dark, yellow or brittle, or even loosen and fall off.
-But don’t worry about this, as new nails will grow back over time.
+When treatment finishes, these changes usually disappear as new nails will grow back

-Hand foot syndrome: Hand foot syndrome causes pain, swelling and redness of your hands and/or your feet.
-It can look like sunburn, where your skin begins to peel as well.
-Read more about hand foot syndrome.
+Hand-foot syndrome: Hand foot syndrome (palmar-plantar erythrodysesthesia) causes pain, swelling and redness on the palms of your hands and/or the soles of your feet.
+It can look like sunburn, with the skin blistering and peeling.
+Read more about hand-foot syndrome